gedw99/gio-proposals/modularity/README.md

 Examples:

-The current Comonent example ( https://github.com/gioui/gio-example/tree/main/component ) has each "Page" all mashed together in the main.go
+The current Component example ( https://github.com/gioui/gio-example/tree/main/component ) has each "Page" all mashed together in the main.go

 ## Pages per package